Noise at Work Regulations -10 years in 10 facts18th jan 2016

 Noise at Work Regulations: looking forward to the next 10 years

 For more additional information on noise at work, legislation, training, noise measurement products and best practice, please sign up to our weekly noise measurement blog.
-Alternatively, consult Pulsar website for our full product range or ring one of our team members on 01723 518011.
+Alternatively, call our friendly team on +44 (0)1723 518011.